anyproto/anytype-test/README.md

 3. Loads translations from the file specified in `LANG_FILES_PATH`
 4. Logs out if already logged in (to ensure a clean state)
 5. Runs the specified tests

+**Note:** Make sure to close any running Anytype instances before starting the tests to prevent port conflicts and unexpected behavior.

 Each test run uses a unique data directory to maintain isolation between test runs.
 This helps prevent test interference and ensures reproducible results.